bitsoex/slate/source/index.html.md

 ## Rate Limits

 Rate limits are are based on one minute windows.
-If you do more than 60 requests in a minute, you get locked out for one minute.
+If you do more than 300 requests in five minutes, you get locked out for one minute.
 Continuous one minute lockouts will result in a 24-hour block.

 ## Error Codes